 For lunch, we'll have currywurst with Brotchen.
 (Please let us know if you're a vegetarian so we can get some vegetarian bratwurst for your lunch.}

-You'll take home the breads you made and baked and the class cookbook.
+At the end of class, you'll have rising dough to bake later and the class cookbook.
 This is a 4 to 6 hour class.

 Workshops and Retreats - whether you are looking for a fun afternoon with friends or co-workers, a multi-day team building exercise, or a spiritual retreat, we find that baking and breaking bread together helps meet those goals.